Rental Property Tax Deductions Checklist: Maximizing Landlord Tax Deductions

 Landlords that pay for the utilities for their property can include the cost in the tenant’s monthly rent and then deduct the expense of the utilities as an operating expense.

-Taking advantage of deductible expenses requires landlords to keep up to date and accurate records of all of their expenses throughout the tax year.
-You not doing so could cost you $1,000’s in overpaid taxes or IRS audits.
+Taking advantage of landlord tax deductions requires landlords to keep up to date and accurate records of all of their expenses throughout the tax year.
+You not doing so could cost you $1,000’s in overpaid taxes or trigger an IRS audits.

 Using a tool like Landlord Studio allows you to scale your business without increasing the time requirements to do so and without becoming overwhelmed by the volume and complexity of your accounting system.